chenkianwee/yun2infinity/_sources/docs/030/031deploy.md

     # Prevents DNS rebinding attacks
     enforce_domain = false
     ```
-9. change the yun2inf/django/settings.py and input your domain into the allowed host variable and turn off debg.
+10. change the yun2inf/django/settings.py and input your domain into the allowed host variable and turn off debg.
     ```
     DEBUG = False
     ALLOWED_HOSTS = [".your_domain_name.com"]
     ```

-10. cd to the shellscript directory
+11. On the AWS install docker and build the new image.
+After you have build the new docker image for yun2inf.
+Make the appropriate changes in the 'setup_yun2inf.sh'.
     ```
+    echo '------------------------------------------------------'
+    echo 'Trying to start django container now ...' echo '------------------------------------------------------'
+    docker run -d --name "$CONTAINERNAME4"\
+        -h "$CONTAINERNAME4"\
+    	--network "yun2inf"\
+        -p $YPORT:8000\
+        -v "y2i:/yun2inf_project/www/static/"\
+        chenkianwee/yun2inf:0.0.1 !!! change this image name to the new image you have build !!!
+    ```
+12. cd to the shellscript directory
+    ```
     cd shellscript
     ```
-11. execute the setup_yun2inf.sh and follow the instructions from the prompt.
+13. execute the setup_yun2inf.sh and follow the instructions from the prompt.
     ```
     sudo sh setup_yun2inf.sh
     ```